Satyajit-147/Cone-detection-ROS2/README.md

 ## Difficulties Faced

-### 1.Numpy and OpenCV compatibility issue:
+### 1. Numpy and OpenCV compatibility issue:
 - The orange_detector node initially failed due to incompatibility between OpenCV and NumPy.
 I downgradred by numpy to work with openCV using the command:

 ```bash
 pip install numpy<2.0
 ```
 ### 2. Repeated log spam in the terminal:
 - After the detection of orange cone, the warning message kept spanning.
-I fixed this using the variable alert_triggered to only display the message once in the terminal.
+I fixed this using the variable `alert_triggered` to only display the message once in the terminal.